It's a fact we don't always want to accept. Colder weather equals higher energy bills.

 - Prevention.
 The best way to deal with high bills is to prevent them.
 Use SmartHub to monitor your electric use.
 This tool contains helpful weather data and allows you to compare present use to previous use in the same months, which are most likely to have similar weather.

-- Keep Warm Air In, Cold Air Out.
+- Seal Your Home.
 Seal any gaps that create drafts in your home, and make sure you have adequate insulation.
 If you live in a pier and beam home or a mobile home, make sure there is insulation under the floor and proper skirting.

-- Settings.
-Keep your heater set at the Department of Energy recommended 68 degrees Fahrenheit when you are home.
+- Heating.
+Keep your heater set at the Department of Energy recommended 68 degrees when you are home, or lower.
 If you can turn it even lower, do so: every degree you drop the setting will save you money.
 When you are away from home for several hours or during the work day, turn your thermostat down so you aren't heating an empty house.
 New smart thermostats make it easier than ever to manage the temperature in your home, some even from your mobile phone!

 - No Space Heaters.
 Avoid using space heaters.
 They are generally inefficient.
 The average space heater costs about 15 cents an hour in electricity to operate.
 That doesn't sound like much, but if you use a single space heater throughout the month, it could add $108 to your bill.
 If you have a home heating system, it is much more efficient to use than space heaters in individual rooms.
 If you have to use a space heater, limit it to one room and only use it while you are in the room.